Doctoral Training Programme

 DTP studentships are open to home applicants, or EU applicants who have lived in the UK for three years or longer.

 How to apply

 To apply for a postgraduate research degree in Earth Sciences via the ‘Doctoral Training Partnership in Environmental Research’ you will need to apply for course code 004005- the full details of which are available at www.environmental-research.ox.ac.uk.

 We welcome applications and expressions of interest from any well qualified students with an ambition to work in a world-class research environment in the Geosciences.

 Deadlines and Interviews

-DTP applications for 2017 start are now closed.
+Applications for 2018 start are now open.
 Further details can be found here.

 Interviews usually take place in late February or early March.

 Listed below are research areas where we expect to be able to supervise DTP projects.
 Please contact potential supervisors if you’d like further information.

 Earth’s climate system